-Key: IF = In Flight Meals, B= Breakfast, D = Dinner
+Key: IF = In Flight Meals, B = Breakfast, L = Lunch, D = Dinner

-This morning our guide from the Jenney Museum will take us on a walking tour of Plymouth and show us where Hobbamock had his wetu (house).
-He was a Pokanoket who came to live with the Pilgrims during their first year.
-We will learn about the herring run and many other interesting facts about how the Pokanokets helped the Pilgrims.
+This morning our guide from the Jenney Museum will take us on a walking tour of Plymouth continuing through Brewster Gardens to the waterfront and to Plymouth Rock.
 The tour of Plymouth will continue to Leyden Street where the Pilgrims first began arranging their housing sites before Christmas in 1620 after disembarking from the Mayflower.
 They built their houses along this street from the shore up to the base of Burial Hill where the original fort building was located and now is the site of a cemetery and First Church of Plymouth.
 Town Brook is adjacent to the street and provided drinking water for the early colonists.
 Governor William Bradford, Dr. Samuel Fuller, Peter Browne and other settlers owned lots along the road.
 The famed First Thanksgiving was likely held nearby in 1621.

 On the way down the Cape, we’ll see Corn Hill.
 On November 15, 1620, a party of 15 crew members of the Mayflower, at anchor in Provincetown harbor, set out in small boats in search of food.
 They came ashore at the mouth of the Pamet River and climbed a nearby hill where they discovered the Pamet Indian’s winter store of corn.
 That spot, now marked by a small monument, lies just over 100 feet from the entrance to Corn Hill Landing.
 On First Encounter Beach, we will see the site of the first skirmish with the Wampanoag people.
 On December 8, 1620, the Pilgrims, led by Standish and Bradford, met the Nauset Tribe of the Wampanoags.
 Due to previous bad encounters with European explorers, the meeting did not go well.
 We’ll also make a visit to the Cove Burying Ground where Mayflower Pilgrims Constance Hopkins Snow, Joseph Rogers and Giles Hopkins are buried.
-We will return to the Plantation to paint Delft tiles, as well as enjoying a traditional Thanksgiving meal.
+We will enjoy a traditional Thanksgiving meal at the Daniel Webster Inn before returning to Plymouth.
 (B/D)